describo/describo.github.io/src/docs/guide/tutorials/transcribing-content.md

 Highlighting an entity in the text and then pressing `Markup Entity` in the controls allows you to mark up that entity in the RO-Crate.
-In the following example we are saying that that entity in the text is a Person with name `Goolgoolia`.
+In the following example we are saying that that entity in the text is a Person with name `Wadhoorja`.

 <ImageComponent src="/images/tutorial-transcribing-content/transcribe5.png"></ImageComponent>

 After pressing `Create and Link Entity` the background has changed to indicate that the entity has been confirmed by you.
-Entities can be unmarked by highlighting them and selectin `Unmark Entity`.
+Entities can be unmarked by highlighting them and selecting `Unmark Entity`.

-You can also select text and associate it to an entity that has already been defined in the metadata.
+You can also select any other text and mark it up as an entity; either one already defined or a new one altogether.
+And when you have marked up the entities you are interested in, you can clear all the unconfirmed entities by pressing `(x) unconfirmed`.

 ::: tip